vishalgoyan/Jmeter_InfluxDB_BackendListnerIssueFix/README.md

 To resolve this issue, I have modified Jmeter source code and changed the default influxDB send interval to 1 second.

 Download ApacheJMeter_components.jar file and replace it with original file in JmeterHomeDirectory/lib/ext directory.

+Make Sure, You are using Jmeter 5.1.1 version as this JAR is built on that version.